 Domed Method

-The domed method for blackout does keep the seeds in the dark, but no weight is added to the soil surface.
+The domed blackout method keeps the seeds in the dark, but no weight is added to the soil surface.

 The dome is usually formed by placing another tray (without holes) over the top of the planting tray.

-But anything dark to exclude light will work as long as it is 1-1/2 inches or more over the top of the soil surface.
+But anything dark to exclude light will work as long as it is 1-1/2 inches over the top of the soil surface.

 The dome holds in the humidity and keeps light from reaching the seeds.